JetBrains/teamcity-documentation/topics/getting-started-with-nunit.md

     To run tests, in the next NUnit build step, specify the NUnit path in the NUnit settings as `packages\NUnit.ConsoleRunner.3.6.0\tools\nunit3-console.exe`.

-* Another approach is to install NUnit manually on all of the agents in some standard place, and configure the path to nunit\-console.exe in your NUnit build step.
+* Another approach is to install NUnit manually on all of the agents in some standard place, and configure the path to `nunit-console.exe` in your NUnit build step.